 While this is a very convenient way to add chromium to a smoothie, shake, or drink, measuring droplets is a lot less accurate than dosing from a tablet, where you know precisely how much chromium you are getting.

 Though each drop only has about 30 mcg of chromium, there is still a considerable margin of error when it comes to measuring out doses.

 Given how important it is to stay within the optimal dosage range, you’d need a good reason to opt for this chromium supplement over a tablet-based supplement.

+Chromium is a rare but essential mineral.
 Chromium is an essential mineral that’s plays a vital role in regulating glucose metabolism and enhancing the action of insulin, a hormone critical to the metabolism and storage of carbohydrate, fat and protein in the body.

 It is sometimes supplemented to improve insulin action in the body (1).

 It’s classified as a trace mineral because tiny amounts are required for good health.
 Chromium is found in various foods (meat, whole-grain products, some fruits, vegetables and spices) 2.